 It is the permission you grant yourself to be you.

 You can call pleasure “revelry.”
 You can call it “joy.”
 You can call it “delight.”
-Whatever you call it, check with yourself about how much of any of those things you allow yourself on a daily basis.
+Whatever you call it, check with yourself about how much of any of these you allow yourself on a daily basis.

-Permission.
+Pleasure.
 That’s the word for today, kiddos.
-Pleasure.
 That’s the word for your consideration.
 For your discovery.
 For your exploration.
 For your curiosity.
 For wonderment.

 Find a new level at which you will give yourself permission to experience pleasure every day, every moment you’re alive.
 You’ll experience the very essence of aliveness as you do.